KnowledgeForwardSolutions/CheckDigits.Net/README.md

 The ICAO 9303 (International Civil Aviation Organization) specification for Machine Readable Passports and other Size TD3 travel documents uses multiple check digits in the machine readable zone of the document.
-The second line of the machine readable zone contains fields for passport number, date of birth and date of expiry with each field having a check digit calculated using the [ICAO 9303 Algorithm](#icao-9303-algorithm).
-In addition, the machine readable zone contains a final composite check digit calculated for all three of the above fields and their check digits.
+The second line of the machine readable zone contains fields for passport number, date of birth, date of expiry and an optional personal number field with each field having a check digit calculated using the [ICAO 9303 Algorithm](#icao-9303-algorithm).
+In addition, the machine readable zone contains a final composite check digit calculated for all four of the above fields and their check digits.
 The composite check digit is also calculated using the [ICAO 9303 Algorithm](#icao-9303-algorithm).

 The machine readable zone of a Size TD3 document consists of two lines of 44 characters.
 The value passed to the Validate method should contain both lines of